Which companies offer the best employee benefits?

 New Look also have a rewards site you can sign up to that is exclusively for staff, and it'll get you discounts at restaurants, half price cinema tickets and a discounted gym membership.
 Not bad at all!

 At Nando's, you'll get a free meal worth £10 or less every five hours, plus free use of the bottomless soda machines, too.

 When you're not working, you'll get 40% off for you and up to six friends or family Mon – Thurs (this drops to 20% Fri – Sun).

 The company also apparently host regular parties for staff, which include free food and drinks.
 Cheeky.

 We're not gonna claim to be Waitrose's biggest fans at the moment, given that their sister company John Lewis has 'accidentally' been paying staff below minimum wage.
 However, we've researched all of the major supermarkets, and there's no denying that Waitrose offer the best benefits package for employees.

 While the likes of Tesco and Sainsbury's offer just 10% discount to staff, Waitrose offer 15% on groceries and a whopping 25% off at John Lewis (12% for electricals).
 This discount can also be used by anyone living at your address, which will make you pretty popular with your flatmates, too!

 After having a look at some of the fast food chains, it seems that a job at Maccy D's would come with the most perks.

-Employee benefits include free medium-value meal on each shift and your staff card gets you 20% off medium meals at any McDonald's when you're not working.
+Employee benefits include free medium-value meal for every five hours you work and your staff card gets you up to 60% off medium meals at any McDonald's when you're not working.

-You also get a discount at partnering companies (Pret a Manger, Krispy Kreme and Millie's Cookies are all owned by McDonald's), but just how much that discount is, we're not sure.
+You also get a discount at partnering companies (Pret a Manger, Krispy Kreme and Millie's Cookies are all owned by McDonald's) and retailers (including Apple!), but just how much that discount is, we're not sure.